 Your vet will evaluate your cat’s liver closely during his geriatric years, so regular visits are important.

 Hypertension is a relatively common issue in geriatric cats.
 Many diseases (such as chronic kidney failure, hyperthyroidism, glomerular disease, Cushing’s disease, diabetes, etc.) can be associated with hypertension.

 And your older cat’s skin is thinner than when they were younger, making them more prone to skin injuries and diseases.

 Although each cat’s aging process is somewhat different, regular checkups are necessary.
 Some cats have an annual exam until they reach the age of seven.
-During the geriatric stage, semi-annual exams and more frequent appointments may be necessary in order to stay on top of problems..
-At the semi-annual exam, your veterinarian will do a physical examination, and will probably do blood chemistry tests, urinalysis, fecal examination, etc.
+Semi-annual exams and more frequent appointments may be necessary during the geriatric stage to stay on top of problems.
+At the semi-annual exam, your veterinarian will do a physical examination and will probably do blood chemistry tests, urinalysis, fecal examination, etc.

-As during the senior stage, Dental health issues tend to arise in the geriatric years.
-Bad breath, tartar build up or gum inflammation can be signs of tooth damage, oral ulcers, periodontal disease, oral neoplasms, or a systemic health issues.
+As during the senior stage, dental health issues tend to arise in the geriatric years.
+Bad breath, tartar buildup, or gum inflammation can be signs of tooth damage, oral ulcers, periodontal disease, oral neoplasms, or systemic health issues.

-The most critical part of preventive health care for your cat at any stage, and particularly now, is a healthy weight as best as you can.
-Geriatric cats need only about 2/3 the number of daily calories that adult cats do.
+The most critical part of preventive health care for your cat at any stage, particularly now, is a healthy weight as best as possible.
+Geriatric cats need only about 2/3 the daily calories that adult cats do.
 It is critical that you reduce their calorie intake if they are gaining weight.

-If your older cat has already gained weight, putting it on a diet takes guidance as rapid weight loss is particularly bad for cats.
-Talk to your Harmony veterinarian to see how your cat’s weight can best be managed with the proper (and slow) reduction in calories and with increased play.
+If your older cat has already gained weight, putting it on a diet takes guidance, as rapid weight loss is particularly bad for cats.
+Talk to your Harmony veterinarian to see how your cat’s weight can best be managed with the proper (and slow) calorie reduction and increased play.